 The above song was supposedly written for Goldie Hawn, and many Americans may only connect with the brothers’ name through actress Kate Hudson, who has genes and a last name from one of the brothers.
 Bill, who was married to Goldie Hawn for awhile, is Kate’s father (although unfortunately father and daughter are estranged).
 But The Hudson Brothers had more than their fifteen minutes of fame.
 Behind the scenes, they have done various music and television projects through the years.
 They seem to be still around and working together.
 Mark Hudson, who has written a number of songs including Aerosmith’s “Livin’ on the Edge,” was recently spotted in Chicago at a Beatlefest.
 In 2007, Bret explained how the brothers are still close even if they do not see each other all the time.
 And the brothers have a MySpace page.

 After the two U.S. TV series, the Hudson Brothers had a short-run series called Bonkers in the UK in 1979, and several years later the Hudsons performed in the movie that McKean probably meant to reference on Curb Your Enthusiasm.
-Despite my fond memories of the television show, I have not seen the movie but below is the trailer for the movie Hysterical (1983).
+Despite my fond memories of the television show, I have not seen the movie Hysterical (1983).

 In 2007, Brett Hudson was diagnosed with Stage Four throat cancer.
 He has made a serious film about an alternative to the usual American medical system.
 His website explains how Cher led him to the discovery of a treatment center that Hollywood knows about, but most Americans do not.
 The movie has a Facebook page.
 The most recent news I found, which was from 2009, stated the great news that Brett was found to be cancer-free.
 This clip from Extra tells Brett’s story and his recollection of Farah Fawcett and her struggle with cancer.

-Finally, in case you are curious what the three brothers look like more recently, below is a video they made about a year ago to promote a new television show in Canada called What The?.
+About a year ago the brothers made a video to promote a new television show in Canada called What The?.
 I cannot find what happened to the show.

 Anyway, it was nice and a funny obscure reference when Michael McKean remembered The Hudson Brothers on Larry David’s show.
 So it gave Chimesfreedom an opportunity to recall some Hudson Brothers memories and provide a very long explanation for the Curb Your Enthusiasm reference and why I found it funny. . . in case there is anyone in the world besides me who wondered about it.
 How about a guest appearance of The Hudson Brothers on Curb Your Enthusiasm?